2Delight/uranuspace/README.md

 # UranuSpace

-A 🚀vlazingly fast🚀 Linux userspace that is helpful to work with native containers
+A 🚀blazingly fast🚀 Linux userspace that is helpful to work with native containers